CopyText/TextCopy/readme.md

 ### Dependency Injection

-An instance of `IClipboard` can be injected into `IServiceCollection`:
+An instance of `Clipboard` can be injected into `IServiceCollection`:

 <!-- snippet: InjectClipboard -->
 <a id='snippet-injectclipboard'/></a>